Israel faces new calls for truce after killing of hostages raises alarm about its conduct in Gaza

 SHOOTINGS DRAW SCRUTINY

 Military officials said Saturday that the three hostages who were mistakenly shot by Israeli troops had tried to signal that they posed no harm.
-It was Israel's first such acknowledgement of harming hostages in a war that it says is largely aimed at rescuing them.
+It was Israel's first such acknowledgement of harming hostages in the war.

 Israel says it makes every effort to avoid harming civilians and accuses Hamas of using them as human shields.
-But Palestinians and rights groups have repeatedly accused Israeli forces of recklessly endangering civilians and firing on those who do not threaten them, both in Gaza and the occupied West Bank, which has seen a surge of violence since the start of the war.
+But Palestinians and rights groups have repeatedly accused Israeli forces of recklessly endangering civilians and firing on those who do not threaten them, both in Gaza and the occupied West Bank, which has seen a surge of violence since the war began.

+A shell struck the pediatric ward of a hospital in the city of Khan Younis in southern Gaza late Sunday, killing a girl, said Dr. Mohammed Abu Lihia, who works in the emergency department.

+Footage shared by Gaza’s Health Ministry showed a burst ceiling and wall in the Mubarak Hospital for Children and Maternity in the Nasser Hospital complex with bloodstains near children’s cots and cribs on the third floor.

 The plight of Palestinian civilians has gotten little attention inside Israel, where many are still deeply traumatized by the Oct.
 7 attack and where support for the war remains strong.